-So, you see how easily an automation script unfolds when you have a well written manual script and a set of basic guidelines to follow.
+So, you see how easily an automation script unfolds when you have a well-written manual script and a set of basic guidelines to follow.
 Since this is not an article concerning frameworks, I stayed clear from functions, reusability factors, parameterization etc. Test script being the fundamental building block, it is easy to improvise on a script when you have the basics right.

 Are there any other factors you consider, another method you find easier or any guideline that you find hard to follow?
 Please let me know your feedback in the comments.

 This post is written by STH team member Swati Seela.
 She is having more than 9 years of manual and automation testing experience of working with various MNCs.
 She is also our instructor for this software testing course.
-If you are interested in this course check the upcoming batch schedule here.
+If you are interested in this course to check the upcoming batch schedule here.